• Our Faith

 The Peace and International Justice Committee was formed in May 2012.
 The Committee monitors justice and peace issues around the world, especially in developing countries.
 It also monitors transnational issues like trade, trafficking, refugees and asylum-seekers.
 It works in collaboration with Caritas and Pax Christi on issues of mutual interest.

 If you have interest, experience or expertise in peace or international justice issues, and are passionate about the work of this committee and helping parishes to become aware of how to respond to these issues, please consider becoming a member of this Committee.
-Contact us with a few lines about your background in church and community, and any experience in the issues of concern to this Committee.
+Contact Us with a few lines about your background in church and community, and any experience in the issues of concern to this Committee.

 At present, it is researching environmental refugees in the Pacific.